psycopg/psycopg2/doc/src/extras.rst

         replication slot is created by default.
 No output plugin parameter is required or allowed when creating a physical replication slot.

-        In either case, the type of slot being created can be specified explicitly using *slot_type* parameter.
+        In either case the type of slot being created can be specified explicitly using *slot_type* parameter.

         Replication slots are a feature of PostgreSQL server starting with